EpohSiEreht/iFrameTesting/README.md

 ### How it works:

-- These iFrame chat boxes communicates with the parent and the parent relays the child element's messages to all of the other children.
+- These iFrame chat boxes communicate with the parent and the parent relays the child element's messages to all of the other children.

 - window.postMessage methods safely enables cross-origin communication.
 As long as the parent allows the child iFrame to communicate with it, it can safely send and receive data across domains and child iFrame elements.